Maniek13/BikeService/readme.md

-In progres version 0.9 alpha
+In progres version 0.9a

-Install app from BikeService.apk (preview version)
+Install app from BikeService.apk

 login data
 login: test